PlaYsiADiscovery/PlaYsiADiscovery.github.io/_includes/_markdown/rules.md

 We aim to have as few rules as possible, but there does need to be some:
 1. Don't use F1 or disconnect when interacting with other players.
 2. Don't grief people
 3. No Camera Ship without prior permission.
-(Nomad restart starts with a camera ship, you need to get out of it ASAP).
 4. No inappropriate names, ie: slurs.
 I'm disappointed I even had to make this clear.
 5. Have fun